-I've done almost 20 books for children and teenagers, so I've had many people ask me how I get ideas.
+I've done 20 books for children and teenagers, so I've had many people ask me how I get ideas.
 Like most writers, I write about things I know or things I want to learn more about.
 For example, I've always been fascinated with animals and wondered what they would say if they could talk.
 To find out, I went to graduate school to study animal behavior.
 As part of this program, I spent four summers in Arizona studying the way lizards communicate with each other.
 After I finished, writing books like Animal Talk and Lizards came naturally.

 Other books developed very differently.
-I had lived in New York City for many years before I learned that there was an Indian reservation not far from me on Long Island.
+I had lived in New York City for many years before I learned that there was an Native American reservation not far from me on Long Island.
 I soon discovered that most of the people I knew were also unaware that there was a Native American nation living at their doorstep.
 I wondered what it was like to be a teenager trying to maintain an identity as a Native person while living in one of the biggest metropolitan areas in the country, especially when no one else seemed to realize that you exist.
 So, I decided to ask.
 The result was Soaring Spirits: Conversations with Native American Teens.

 As you can probably tell from many of my books, I really enjoy talking with teenagers.
 In addition to Soaring Spirits, others -- such as Where Are My Birth Parents?, Teenagers Face to Face with Cancer, and Teenagers Face to Face with Bereavement -- came about because I thought the kids interviewed for these books had important things to say about some very difficult issues.